Estimated reading time: 5 minutes

 Strategy and goal completion is only as effective as the process that manages it.

-A structured process to monitor goal completion holds people accountable and supports implementation of the strategy.
+A structured process to monitor goal completion holds people accountable and supports the implementation of strategy.

-Whether it is church employees, volunteers, or a sub-committee of the board – completing goals, as written, on time is crucial to a church’s ability to achieve its mission.
+Whether it is church employees, volunteers, or a subcommittee of the board, completing goals, as written, on time is crucial to a church’s ability to achieve its mission.

 For instance, let’s say your personnel committee has a goal to write job descriptions for all employees and volunteers; someone would be responsible for managing that process to ensure the assignment gets completed as requested.